Agreon/AgreonLibrary/tutorial.md

 }

 ```
-Now we can create a Graphics Manager.
 The whole Library is seperated in Managers, e.g. for Graphics, Sound or Input<br>
+Now we can create the Graphics Manager.

 ```
 cGraphics* Graphics = new cGraphcis();
 ```

 With this manager, we can open a window and draw textures or text.<br>
-We will use the init function.<br>
+We will use the init function.

 ```
 // Syntax: init( screen_width, screen_height, window_title, window_icon );